JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 ***

 A week later I started my new job.
 It was filled with all kinds of new challenges.
 Like needing to wear a clean white t-shirt each day and being careful when making Sanka for some patrons since they were very specific about whether the Sanka gets poured in before the water or not.
+I also learned how to clean a hot dog roller machine with seltzer and a rag.

-Anyway, one Saturday before I was headed ton work my brother called and told my father he wanted to speak to me.
+Anyway, one Saturday before I was headed to work my brother called and told my father he wanted to speak to me.
 I took the phone and asked what he wanted.
 He wanted to talk to me when he came over that afternoon.
 I pointed out I couldn’t talk to him since I was working and I could hear him start to get angry again.
 I said I had to leave to go to work, passed the phone back to my father and left.

-A few hours into my shift, my brother showed up at the Knish shop.
+A few hours into my shift, without warning, my brother showed up at the Knish shop.
 It was weird.
 I’ve had friends visit me at the place before and they would just come up to the counter or window and say “Hello!”

 Not my brother.

 He came in and sat at the very end of the counter and just stared at me.
 I walked over to him and asked him what he wanted.
-There as no hello and no common courtesy.
+There was no hello and no common courtesy past an odd head nod.
 He just sat at the counter not ordering but looking at me.

 This made me nervous, but he didn’t seem to care.
-But then one of my co-workers asked what was up and I shrugged.
+Then one of my co-workers asked what was up and I shrugged.
 My brother noticed that and without a word stood up and left.

 “Who was that?” my co-worker asked.

-“That’s my brother,” I said as I cleaned the counter with a rag and he walked across Coney Island Avenue to—presumably—head back home.
+“That’s my brother,” I said as I cleaned the counter with a rag and watched as he walked across Coney Island Avenue to—presumably—head back home.

-I felt like crying at that moment but didn’t.
-I had no idea how to react to my brother showing up like a creep at the place I worked.
+I felt like crying at that moment but didn’t since I was at work.
+I had no idea how to react to my brother showing up like a stalker at the place I worked.
 Or how to react to my co-workers after they witnessed this bizarre behavior.
+So I just went on with my day and—eventually—headed back home.

 ***